Cell biomechanics: History

 In the late seventeenth century, English polymath Robert Hooke and Dutch scientist Antonie van Leeuwenhoek looked into ciliate Vorticella with extreme fluid and cellular motion using a simple optical microscope.
-In 1702 on Christmas day, van Leeuwenhoek described his observations, "In structure these little animals were fashioned like a bell, and at the round opening they made such a stir, that the particles in the water thereabout were set in motion thereby…which sight I found mightily diverting" in a letter.
-Prior to this, Brownian motion of particles and organelles within living cells had been discovered as well as theories to measure viscosity.
+On 25 December 1907, van Leeuwenhoek described his observations in a letter: "In structure these little animals were fashioned like a bell, and at the round opening they made such a stir, that the particles in the water thereabout were set in motion thereby…which sight I found mightily diverting" Prior to this, Brownian motion of particles and organelles within living cells had been discovered, as well as theories to measure viscosity.
 However, there were not enough accessible technical tools to perform these accurate experiments at the time.
 Thus, mechanical properties within cells were only supported qualitatively by observation.

 With these new discoveries, the role of mechanical forces within biology was not always naturally accepted.
 In 1850, English physician William Benjamin Carpenter wrote "many of the actions taking place in the living body are conformable to the laws of mechanics, has been hastily assumed as justifying the conclusion that all its actions are mechanical."
 Similarly, in 1917, Scottish mathematical biologist D'Arcy Wentworth Thompson noted "…though they resemble known physical phenomena, their nature is still the subject of much dubiety and discussion, and neither the forms produced nor the forces at work can yet be satisfactorily and simply explained" in his book On Growth and Form.

 In the nineteenth century industrialization era, the overall understanding of the cell and tissue mechanics finally developed as it related to the mechanical, structural testing and theory (indentation, beam bending, the Hertz model) of engines, boats, and bridges.
 At the end of the nineteenth century, the mechanical properties of living cells were able to be experimentally analyzed and examined using techniques provided by large scale engineering mechanics.
-Since 2008, the nanoscale testing and modeling remains to be fundamentally based on these nineteenth century practices.
+Since 2008, nanoscale testing and modeling remains fundamentally based on these nineteenth century practices.

 Research methods

-Various studies have been conducted to establish relationships between the structure, mechanical responses, and function of biological tissues (blood vessels, heart, cardiac muscle, lung).
+Various studies have been conducted to establish relationships between the structure, mechanical responses, and function of biological tissues (e.g. blood vessels, cardiac muscle, lung tissue).
 To conduct this research, there have been several developed tools and techniques which are sensitive to detect such small forces.
-At this time, these techniques are only applicable in a controlled environment (test tube, petri dish).
+At this time, these techniques are only applicable in a controlled environment (such as a test tube or petri dish).
 All of these methods ultimately give insight on mechanical properties of cells.

 These techniques can generally be split up into two sections: active methods and passive methods.
 Active methods are methods that apply forces onto cells in some manner to deform the cell.
 Passive methods are methods that sense mechanical forces and do not apply any external forces to the cell.